anirbansarkar823/anirbansarkar823/README.md

-- 👋 Hi, I’m @anirbansarkar823
+- 👋 Hi, I’m Anirban Sarkar
-- 👀 I’m interested in data science projects and competitive programming
+- 👀 I’m interested in data science projects and love to solve competitive programming questions on weekends
-- 🌱 I’m currently learning both data science and competitive programming
+- 🌱 I’m currently learning Machine Learning and Deep learning algorithms and also am a Data Engineer by profession thus learning to understand data
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me: via mail - anirbansarkar823@gmail.com